 Extract contracts to structured JSON

 Contracts bury parties, terms, obligations, dates, and financial conditions in pages of legal text.
 Formats vary across counterparties and industries.
-Sensible extracts contract data into validated JSON for CLM integration, obligation tracking, renewal management, and compliance.
+Use Sensible to get structured contract data for CLM integration, obligation tracking, renewal management, and compliance.

 Why contracts break standard extraction tools